httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Specialty components can be applied in one or more of three targets:

 request:
-: Values derived from and results applied to an HTTP request message as described in Section 3.4 of {{SEMANTICS}}.
+: Values derived from and results applied to an HTTP request message as described in {{Section 3.4 of SEMANTICS.

 response:
-: Values derived from and results applied to an HTTP response message as described in Section 3.4 of {{SEMANTICS}}.
+: Values derived from and results applied to an HTTP response message as described in {{Section 3.4 of SEMANTICS}}.

 related-response:
 : Values derived from an HTTP request message and results applied to the HTTP response message that is responding to that specific request.